Sivanesh-S/query-ui/README.md

 ## Features

 1. It is keyboard accessible.
+2. Table data is virtualized.
+So you can see thousands of records without any slowness in the application.
-2. Query history is saved.
+3. Query history is saved.
 Uses `localStorage` and saves the recent 30 queries.
-3. You can save indivual queries for later use.
+4. You can save indivual queries for later use.
-4. There is a `Database` tab in the helper section that allows you to see all the possible tables and it's schema.
+5. There is a `Database` tab in the helper section that allows you to see all the possible tables and it's schema.
-5. If you query valid results, then you can download them as a `.json` file or you can copy the contents as **JSON.**
+6. If you query valid results, then you can download them as a `.json` file or you can copy the contents as **JSON.**

 ## Tech stack